 Thierry Lavabre-Bertrand, Gérald Chanques

-A Look Back at the 800th Anniversary of the Founding of the University of Medicine in Montpellier
+A Look Back at the 8th Centennial of the Founding of the Montpellier University of Medicine

 • 6:00 p.m. - Rondelet Lecture Hall (ADV Campus)